 AIDs and autoantibodies Hayter et al. reviewed 81 AIDs, of which 45 (56%) had well-defined autoantigens, and among the 51 autoantigens, 28 (55%) were classified as highly pathogenic.
 They also found that only 8 of 36 tissue-specific AIDs with well-defined autoantigens showed antibody transfer disease, and only 19 showed phenocopy due to mutations in autoantigen genes.
-Based on these results, they recommend that the presence of phenocopy hereditary disease in a single autoantigen genes, it is likely that some autoantibodies are clearly involved in the phenotype of AIDs.
+Based on these results, they recommend that the presence of phenocopy hereditary disease in a single autoantigenic AID should be added to the diagnostic criteria of AIDs.2 Based on the existence of pathogenic autoantibodies and experiments on the reproduction of phenocopy using autoantigen genes, it is likely that some autoantibodies are clearly involved in the phenotype of AIDs.
 Indeed, the prevalence of AIDs with well-defined autoantigens is high (Fig. 1), but it cannot be ignored that 44% of AIDs do not have well-defined autoantigens.
-Autoantibodies have not been identified even in diseases thought to develop by an autoimmune mechanism after apparent trigger, such as aforementioned autoimmune uveitis (Nche et al., 2020).
-In addition, autoantibodies were also detected in 62% of cGVHD, which is considered to be a phenocopy of AIDs.
-However, there was no correlation between autoantibodies and cGVHD activity or severity (Kuzmina et al., 2015), and no pathogenic autoantibodies have been identified.
-Males after vasectomy have seen the appearance of autoantibodies at a high rate, but AIDs has not developed (Mathews et al., 1976).
-Anti-mitochondrial antibodies have been detected after acetaminophen liver injury, but no PBC occurred (Leung et al., 2007).
-B cell depletion therapy for AIDs has a certain effect without affecting the blood autoantibody concentration (Finnegan et al., 2012).
-Cincinelli et al. found that antinuclear antibody was detected at a high rate of 18.1% in the general population, with a significantly lower female predominance than connective tissue diseases.
-They concluded that autoantibody production alone cannot explain the pathology and pathogenesis of AIDs.
-(Cincinelli et al., 2018).
-Although autoantibodies are inseparable from AIDs, there is no denying the possibility that pathogenic autoantibodies are not directly related to the pathogenesis of AIDs, act as mere secondary modifiers, increasing the prevalence by intensifying the symptoms and contributing to the improvement of the diagnostic rate.
+Autoantibodies have not been identified even in diseases thought to develop by an autoimmune mechanism after apparent trigger, such as aforementioned autoimmune uveitis.44 In addition, autoantibodies were also detected in 62% of cGVHD, which is considered to be a phenocopy of AIDs.
+However, there was no correlation between autoantibodies and cGVHD activity or severity,30 and no pathogenic autoantibodies have been identified.
+Males after vasectomy have seen the appearance of autoantibodies at a high rate, but AIDs has not developed.99 Anti-mitochondrial antibodies have been detected after acetaminophen liver injury, but no PBC occurred.45 B cell depletion therapy for AIDs has a certain effect without affecting the blood autoantibody concentration.98 Cincinelli et al. found that antinuclear antibody was detected at a high rate of 18.1% in the general population, with a significantly lower female predominance than connective tissue diseases.
+They concluded that autoantibody production alone cannot explain the pathology and pathogenesis of AIDs.100 Although autoantibodies are inseparable from AIDs, there is no denying the possibility that pathogenic autoantibodies are not directly related to the pathogenesis of AIDs, act as mere secondary modifiers, increasing the prevalence by intensifying the symptoms and contributing to the improvement of the diagnostic rate.